An Overview of Online Payday Lending Industry Customers

 • Providing a fixed loan limit amount

-• Limits on the maximum number of loans a single borrower can receive each year
+• Limits on the maximum number of easy loans with bad credit a single borrower can receive each year

 • Limiting the maximum loan amount to a percentage of the borrower’s yearly income

 Storefront payday lenders have no physical presence in 14 states and the District of Columbia.
 This is a result of the more restrictive state regulations that have either prohibited storefront payday lending providers or regulated them out of business by capping the annual percentage rates and fees to amounts that are too low to earn a profit.

 Borrowing Habits and Online Payday Lending in Strictly Regulated States

 According to a study conducted by the PEW Research Center, only 5 percent of potential borrowers in states with no storefront lenders would try to obtain an online payday loan or search for a payday loan from another source.
 This is this case even while some online payday loan lenders are still able to offer their services by using their business license from another state or by partnering with a tribal nation to claim sovereign immunity from state law.
 The reticence of potential online borrowers is often attributed to:

 • The fear of the disclosure of sensitive information and identity theft

 • The inability to bring concerns to a person

 However, it is worth noting that even this 5 percent rate of borrowers in states that have no storefront payday lenders is similar to the rate of borrowers who use online payday lenders in states where lenders are able to maintain a physical presence.
 This is a strong indication that if the need is there, borrowers will seek out payday lending services despite the restrictions that states place on the industry.